devictoribero/elrincondevictor/content/chooseyourplant-houseplant-marketplace.md

 How many hours have you been searching about how to take care of a plant?
 How many months you needed to discover that plant you loved?
 How did you find it?
 [Chooseyourplant](https://www.chooseyourplant.com) is a product I wish I had when I started in the houseplant hobbie a few months ago because it would saved me a lot of hours of researching on Google.

-After having houseplants as one of my hobbies for a few months, I've decided to buiold something I foundnoticed there's a huge market gap.
+After having houseplants as one of my hobbies for a few months, I've decided to build something I found noticed there's a huge market gap.
 There is no application for discovering plants.
-It means that every time you want to adquire a new plant, you have to look google for days, look for the trending plants on pinterest or other websites, and once you find a plant you like, research about how to take care of it.
+It means that every time you want to acquire a new plant, you have to look google for days, look for the trending plants on Pinterest or other websites, and once you find a plant you like, research about how to take care of it.

 ## What is Chooseyourplant
 [Chooseyourplant](https://www.chooseyourplant.com) is a houseplant marketplace to discover and get your next houseplant in a few clicks.
 How cool would it be to say what the requirements are and what do you want your next house plant to look like?
 Now it is possible!